patricknoda11/Warehouse-Project/README.md

 - As a user, I want to be able to save changes of my warehouse inventory to file
 - As a user, I want to be able to load my warehouse inventory from file

+---

+### Phase 4: Task 2
+Two bi-directional associations were added in the model package.
+One bi-directional association was formed between the Warehouse class and the ImportEvent class, and the second bi-directional association was formed between the Warehouse class and the ExportEvent class.